Asafmazar/website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Southern California Incoming - Postdoctoral Researcher at the University of Pennsylvania)
+- name: University of Southern California
+Incoming - Postdoctoral Researcher at the University of Pennsylvania, Wharton School of Business
   url: ""

 # Short bio (displayed in user profile at end of posts)